acroucher/FRUITPy/README.md

 You can also access summary statistics via the `test_suite` properties `asserts` and `cases`, which have their own properties `success`,`total` and `percent`.
 The test failure messages are accessible via the test_suite `messages` property (a list of strings).

 You can print a summary of the results by using the `test_suite` `summary()` method.

+# Parallel unit testing using FRUITPy

+If you have FRUIT version 3.3.0 or later, you can use FRUITPy to do parallel unit testing using MPI.
+The procedure to follow is mostly the same as for serial unit testing, with these differences:

+- add the `num_procs` parameter to the `build_run()` (or `run()`) command and specify the number of processors to use, an integer value greater than 1

+- include commands for initializing and finalizing MPI in your `setup()` and `teardown()` Fortran routines (e.g. `call MPI_init(ierr)` and call MPI_finalize(ierr)`)

+- use an MPI wrapper compiler in your makefile to build the test suite, e.g. `mpif90`

 # Licensing